-Among the Council’s appointees was Charlotte Jameson, Michigan Environmental Council’s program director for legislative affairs, drinking water and energy.
+Among the Council’s appointees was Charlotte Jameson, program director for legislative affairs, drinking water and energy for the Michigan Environmental Council.
 She will serve as the Council’s co-chair of the buildings and housing workgroup.Read more

 During its Tuesday session, the Michigan Senate Energy Committee continued to delay urgently needed action that ensures small-scale solar has a future in Michigan.